 One in four Americans will receive a mental illness diagnosis at some point in their lives.
 This diagnosis can isolate, stigmatize, confound, and instill fear.
-Or, it can connect us to resources and a larger community where we know we’re not along.
+Or, it can connect people to vital hope and resources.
 A big part of that connection is learning to honor, share, and create out of personal experience.

 Well Arts‘ workshop “Beautiful Minds” in partnership with the National Alliance on Mental Illness Washington County Center provides basic and intermediate writing classes for anyone who has a mental illness diagnosis, or anyone who caregives for a family member of friend with a mental illness diagnosis.
+We currently maintain two workshops in this program, one for adults and one for youth ages 12-23.
 These workshops are open, and you can drop in any time!

 Location: Washington County Center, 18680 Southwest Shaw Street

 Time: 2nd and 4th Saturdays of the month from 11am-12:30pm